List of EastEnders characters introduced in 2014: Aleks Shirovs

-Tamwar begins to suspects Aleks after he takes an "advance" from the market office cash box, Tamwar later studies Aleks' records and works out that Aleks has been taking an extra maintenance fee but there is no record of it on the council receipts and he has been ripping off the traders.
-Tamwar confronts Aleks about it so he fires Tamwar and throws the evidence in the bin.
-Later, Tamwar visits Aleks and tells him that he is fired as Tamwar told the authorities about Aleks fiddling the books and the police have been called.
-Ineta rushes downstairs to answer the door to Marta as she had overheard their conversation about moving away and so called her mum.
-Roxy is torn between Aleks begging her to go with him and Marta suggesting that she would be breaking up a family and only to leave with Aleks if she loves him.
-Roxy decides that she cannot lie to herself any more and agrees that Marta is right.
-Aleks makes it clear that they will never see each other again so Roxy returns her engagement ring and kisses him goodbye and Aleks leaves before the police can catch him with Marta and Ineta leaving Walford.

-Kristian Kiehling was nominated for Best Bad Boy at the Inside Soap Awards in 2014 for his portrayal as Aleks.

 Stan Carter

 Stan Carter, played by Timothy West, is the father of Shirley (Linda Henry) and Tina (Luisa Bradshaw-White), and the grandfather of Mick Carter (Danny Dyer), although Mick believes Stan to be his father.
 He made his first screen appearance on 27 January 2014.
 The character and casting were announced on 12 December 2013, when West commented, "I am excited to be joining EastEnders for the first time.
 Stan is a wonderful character and I look forward to seeing what is going to happen to him."
 Stan is characterised as a retired Billingsgate fishmonger, who is "delighted" to be around his children again, as he has been lonely since his wife left him 30 years ago.
 Stan has been billed as "opinionated and curmudgeonly", and having a manipulative side.
 A spokesperson said, "Stan is no fluffy old man in a cardigan, and it won't be long before he starts manipulating the whole Carter clan from the comfort of his armchair."
 On 5 October 2014 it was announced that West had decided to leave EastEnders.
 On 19 February 2015, it was revealed that West had already filmed his final scenes, and he departed in the episode broadcast on 10 April 2015 when his character dies following his battle with terminal prostate cancer.